Opportunities for Com Majors

 Off Campus Programs

 There are many exciting and challenging Off Campus Program Opportunities that work well with a Communication Studies major.
 There are also many programs that work well for your second major, your minor, or for general education.
+Here is a list of programs that are specific to the major:

 American University Washington Semester, Washington, D.C.